vintasoftware/eslint-config-vinta/README.md

 "prettier": "eslint-config-vinta/prettier",
 ```

-If you already have a working configuration for your project, you can either ignore this step or extend our configs in your `.prettierrc` file:
+If you already have a working configuration for your project, you can either ignore this step or extend our config in your `.prettierrc` file:

 ```js
 {